-Dr. Kailas Sunil Patil

-Asst.
-Professor, Dept. of Economics Vivekanand College, Kolhapur (Autonomous)
+Dr. Kailas Sunil Patil Asst.
+Professor, Dept. of Economics Vivekanand College, Kolhapur (Autonomous). kailaspatil@vivekanandcollege.ac.in

-Abstract:

-Occupational structure refers to the aggregate distribution of working population in occupations, classified according to skill level, economic function, or social status.
-The social and economic development is depending on the percentage of community economically active and the quality and regularity of work.
+Abstract: occupational structure refers to the aggregate distribution of working population in occupations, classified according to skill level, economic function, or social status.
+The social and economic development is depends on the percentage of community economically active and the quality and regularity of work.
 The Katkari community is categorized as a ST (Scheduled Tribe).
 Traditionally the Katkari tribes are known for production and sale of catechu/ charcoal.
 This paper focusing on occupational structure of the Katkari community of Satara district and detailed analysis is made on primary sub sector engagement of katkari tribes in study area.

-Keywords: Occupational Pattern, Primary Sub Sector, Tribes
+Key words : Occupational Pattern, Primary Sub sector, Tribes,